ProfessionalEngineer23/Lab1Part2/README.md

-## Lab 1 — Part 2: Printing the Area of a Circle and a Triangle
+## Lab 1 — Part 2: Printing the Area of a Circle and a Triangle in terminal

 - Implements a base `Shape` class.
 - Adds derived classes: `Circle` and `Triangle` with attributes `width`, `height`, and `radius`.